 - Small $10 a day (12″ x 10″ x 17″)

 - Large $12 a day (15.5″ x 13″ x 17″)

-There are standard and large lockers available at the water parks priced at $10 or $15 a day.
+Standard and large lockers are available at the water parks, priced at $10 or $15 daily.

 What you should pack in your Park Bag

 Not sure what you should bring into the park at Walt Disney World?